Strength of Materials - Clebsch Method

-The differential equation of the deformed axis of the beam that we start with in the Clebsch Method has the following form:
+The differential equation of the deformed beam from which we start in Clebsch Method has the following form:

 \(E J \frac{d^2 y}{d x^2}=-M_g\)

-The product \(E J\) is a general notation for bending stiffness, where:
+The product \(E J\) is a general designation of stiffness for bending, where:

 - E - Young's modulus,

-- J - moment of inertia of the beam cross-section relative to the horizontal axis.
+- J - Moment of inertia of the beam's cross-section with respect to the horizontal axis.

-The "-" sign on the right side of the equation is due to the adopted coordinate system and the convention specifying the sign of the bending moment.
+The sign “-” on the right side of the equation results from the adopted coordinate system

 \begin{gathered} \varphi=\frac{d y}{d x}=-\frac{1}{E J}\left(\int M_g d x+C\right) \\ \end{gathered}